Lumbar curvature of the spine. Lumbar lordosis - how to be and what to do? Causes of the development of lumbar lordosis

 • pregnancy.

 Hyperlordosis manifests itself in women during pregnancy as the fetus grows.
-A growing belly increases the natural curvature of the spinal column, and the back muscles are no longer able to keep the spine in its usual position.
-After childbirth, with normalization of weight, the back is gradually restored, and the angle of bend in the lower back returns to its normal value.
+A growing belly increases the natural curvature of the spinal column, and the back muscles can no longer hold the spine in its usual position.
+After childbirth, with the normalization of weight, the back is gradually restored, and the angle of the bend in the lower back returns to its normal value.

 Diagnostics

 The diagnosis can be made by a surgeon or traumatologist.
-Preliminary diagnosis is carried out on the basis of examination and medical history, an assessment of the range of motion and muscle strength.
-In addition to this, the neurological status is assessed.
+Preliminary diagnosis is carried out on the basis of an examination and medical history, an assessment of the range of motion and muscle strength.
+In addition to this, a neurological status is assessed.

-The most accurate picture of the condition of the spine can be given by X-ray.
-In difficult cases, when it comes to the presence of somatic diseases or neurological symptoms, other types of research are used, for example:
+An X-ray can give the most accurate picture of the condition of the spine.
+IN difficult cases when it comes to having somatic diseases or neurological symptoms, other types of studies are used, for example:

-If there is a suspicion of the presence of inflammatory processes, tumors, laboratory research methods are used.
+If you suspect the presence of inflammatory processes, tumors are used laboratory methods research.

 Treatment will depend on the origin of the disease and the degree of curvature.

-If the cause of hyperlordosis is an infection, then first you need to cure the underlying disease, remove inflammation, and then - its consequence in the form of curvature of the spine.
+If the cause of hyperlordosis is an infection, then you first need to cure the underlying disease, remove the inflammation, and then its consequence in the form of a curvature of the spine.

-If the curvature of the spinal column has changed due to obesity, then weight loss measures are taken first, including a special diet and exercise program.
+If the curvature of the spinal column has changed due to obesity, then weight reduction measures are taken first, including a special diet and training programs.

-In any case, if lordosis appeared as a consequence of any disease, you first need to get rid of the disease, i.e. eliminate the cause, and gradually correct the consequences for the back.
+In any case, if lordosis appeared as a result of any disease, you first need to get rid of the disease, i.e. eliminate the cause, and gradually correct the consequences for the back.

-If lordosis was detected in the early stages, then it is not difficult to cure it.
+If lordosis was detected on early stages then it is easy to cure.

-Exercise therapy classes will strengthen the muscle corset, which will reduce lower back pain.
+Physical therapy exercises will strengthen the muscular corset, which will reduce lower back pain.
 Such classes can be carried out at home, without the use of special simulators.

-In more complex cases, medications are added to the above measures: (, Tizanidine, Meprotan), pain relievers,.
+In more complex cases, medicines are added to the above measures: (, Tizanidin, Meprotan), painkillers,.

 With congenital lordosis and in very advanced cases, only an operation can help, after which rehabilitation measures and the continuation of traditional treatment will be carried out.

-When lumbar lordosis the natural deflection of the spine in the lumbar region changes.
+At lumbar lordosis the natural deflection of the spine in the lumbar region changes.
 As a result of pathological changes, pain occurs, posture is distorted, and the lumbar vertebrae are deformed.
-Launched lordosis leads to dysfunction of internal organs located in the pelvic region.
+Running lordosis leads to dysfunction of the internal organs located in the pelvic area.

 Description of the disease

-In a normal state, the spine in the lumbar region deviates from an imaginary vertical along the human body by 20-40 °...
-A larger deviation leads to the development of pathologies.
-Physiological lordosis performs the functions of correctly distributing the load on the spine during walking, cushioning and softening discs at moments of movement.
+In the normal state, the spine in the lumbar region deviates from an imaginary vertical along the human body by 20-40°.
+A greater deviation leads to the development of pathologies.
+Physiological lordosis performs the functions of the correct distribution of the load on the spine during walking, cushions and softens the discs during movement.

-In most cases, hyperlordosis develops, in which the angle of deviation of the lumbar spine reaches 40-45 °...
-With a strong increase in the deflection angle, a serious external deformation occurs, which manifests itself not only as painful sensations, but also as a clear visual defect.
+In most cases, hyperlordosis develops, in which the angle of deviation of the lumbar reaches 40-45°.
+With a strong increase in the deflection angle, serious external deformation occurs, which manifests itself not only painful sensations, but also a clear visual defect.

 Some patients are diagnosed with straightened lumbar lordosis, which means that the angle of deviation from the imaginary axis has gone down.
-The lower back deviates less than 20 °...
+The loin deviates less than 20°.
 This manifestation of pathology is called hypolordosis or smoothed lordosis.
-Hypolordosis is more often detected in elderly people.
-The risk group includes people with osteochondrosis and lumbar hernias.
+Hypolordosis is more often detected in older people.
+The risk group includes people with osteochondrosis and hernias of the lumbar.

-Lumbar lordosis occurs as a result of excessive stress, as well as after suffering some infectious and organic diseases.
-Such a pathology can be congenital.
-Lordosis is classified based on the causes of:
+Lumbar lordosis occurs as a result of excessive loads, as well as after the transfer of some infectious and organic diseases.
+Such a pathology may be congenital.
+Lordosis is classified based on the causes of occurrence:

-• Primary...
+• Primary.
 This degree of lordosis can be either congenital or develop under the influence of other diseases and pathologies.
-Primary lordosis is often a consequence of inflammation of the vertebral discs, disorders in the structure of muscle tissue, tendons.
-Pelvic growths can also lead to lordosis.
+Primary lordosis is often the result of inflammation of the vertebral discs, disorders in the structure muscle tissue, tendons.
+Neoplasms in the pelvic region can also lead to lordosis.

-• Secondary...
-It develops as a result of the transfer of physical injuries to the lower back and joints of the hip.
-As a result of the injury, the angle of inclination of the lumbar spine relative to the axis changes, and pathology gradually appears.
+• Secondary.
+It develops as a result of the transfer of physical injuries of the lower back and joints of the hip.
+As a result of the injury, the angle of inclination of the lumbar region relative to the axis changes, and pathology gradually appears.

-Lordoses are formed for various reasons.
-Hyper- and hypolordosis are the result of some diseases (see table).
+Lordoses are formed by different reasons.
+Hyper- and hypolordosis are the result of certain diseases (see table).

-• In the last trimester of pregnancy, the center of gravity of the female body changes, gait and posture change, and the load on the spine increases.
-If the muscles of the back are weakened, then lordosis can form and flow into a chronic form.
+• In the last trimester of pregnancy, the center of gravity female body changes, gait, posture change, the load on the spine increases.
+If the back muscles are weakened, then lordosis can form and flow into a chronic form.

-• In childhood, lordosis develops as a result of birth trauma - severe pregnancy and childbirth with fetal hypoxia.
-Back injuries and falling mothers also pose a risk to the embryo.
+• In childhood, lordosis develops as a result of birth trauma- severe pregnancy and childbirth with fetal hypoxia.
+Back injuries and falls of the mother also pose a danger to the embryo.

-In people of any age, there is a smoothed lumbar lordosis with a deviation to the smaller side.
+In people of any age, a smoothed lumbar lordosis occurs with a downward deviation.

 At-risk groups